Mondegreen: Psychology

 People are more likely to notice what they expect rather than things that are not part of their everyday experiences; this is known as confirmation bias.
-Similarly, one may mistake an unfamiliar stimulus for a familiar and more plausible version.
-For example, to consider a well-known mondegreen in the song "Purple Haze", one would be more likely to hear Jimi Hendrix singing that he is about to kiss this guy than that he is about to kiss the sky.
-Similarly, if a lyric uses words or phrases that the listener is unfamiliar with, they may be misheard as using more familiar terms.
+A person may mistake an unfamiliar stimulus for a familiar and more plausible version.
+For example, to consider a well-known mondegreen in the song "Purple Haze", one may be more likely to hear Jimi Hendrix singing that he is about to kiss this guy than that he is about to kiss the sky.
+Similarly, if a lyric uses words or phrases that the listener is unfamiliar with, or in an uncommon sentence structure, they may be misheard as using more familiar terms.

-The creation of mondegreens may be driven in part by cognitive dissonance, as the listener finds it psychologically uncomfortable to listen to a song and not make out the words.
+The creation of mondegreens may be driven in part by cognitive dissonance; the listener finds it psychologically uncomfortable to listen to a song and not make out the words.
 Steven Connor suggests that mondegreens are the result of the brain's constant attempts to make sense of the world by making assumptions to fill in the gaps when it cannot clearly determine what it is hearing.
 Connor sees mondegreens as the "wrenchings of nonsense into sense".
 This dissonance will be most acute when the lyrics are in a language in which the listener is fluent.

 On the other hand, Steven Pinker has observed that mondegreen mishearings tend to be less plausible than the original lyrics, and that once a listener has "locked in" to a particular misheard interpretation of a song's lyrics, it can remain unquestioned, even when that plausibility becomes strained (see mumpsimus).
 Pinker gives the example of a student "stubbornly" mishearing the chorus to "Venus" ("I'm your Venus") as "I'm your penis", and being surprised that the song was allowed on the radio.
 The phenomenon may, in some cases, be triggered by people hearing "what they want to hear", as in the case of the song "Louie Louie": parents heard obscenities in the Kingsmen recording where none existed.

-James Gleick claims that the mondegreen is a distinctly modern phenomenon.
-Without the improved communication and language standardization brought about by radio, he believes there would have been no way to recognize and discuss this shared experience.
+James Gleick states that the mondegreen is a distinctly modern phenomenon.
+Without the improved communication and language standardization brought about by radio, he argues that there would have been no way to recognize and discuss this shared experience.
 Just as mondegreens transform songs based on experience, a folk song learned by repetition often is transformed over time when sung by people in a region where some of the song's references have become obscure.
 A classic example is "The Golden Vanity", which contains the line "As she sailed upon the lowland sea".
-British immigrants carried the song to Appalachia, where singers, not knowing what the term lowland sea refers to, transformed it over generations from "lowland" to "lonesome".
+British immigrants carried the song to Appalachia, where later generations of singers, not knowing what the term lowland sea refers to, transformed it over generations from "lowland" to "lonesome".